 Before RDE testing, the vehicle shall be preconditioned in the following way:

-The vehicle shall be driven operated, preferably on the same route as the planned RDE testing, or for at least 10 min per type of operation (e.g. urban, rural, motorway) or 30 minutes with a minimum average speed of 30 km/h.
+The vehicle shall be driven, preferably on the same route as the planned RDE testing, or for at least 10 min per type of operation (e.g. urban, rural, motorway) or 30 minutes with a minimum average speed of 30 km/h.
 The validation test in the laboratory, as in paragraph 8.4., also counts as preconditioning.
 The vehicle shall subsequently be parked with doors and bonnet closed and kept in engine-off status within moderate or extended altitude and temperatures, in accordance with paragraph 8.1., for between 6 and 72 hours.
 Exposure to extreme atmospheric conditions (such as heavy snowfall, storm, hail) and excessive amounts of dust or smoke should be avoided.

 Before the test start, the vehicle and equipment shall be checked for damages and the presence of warning signals that may suggest malfunctioning.
 In the case of a malfunction the source of the malfunctioning shall be identified and corrected or the vehicle shall be rejected.